 Goodbye Mister Fifteen brings to life with remarkable clarity a progression of eye-opening experiences, revealing both the perceptions and realities of a place and time.
 In his matter-of-fact tone, Mr. Engle delivers a unique coming-of-age story where character, humor, and a strong work ethic help him remain steady in the face of an increasingly uncertain future.

 Goodbye Mister Fifteen: A Memoir is now available to purchase at the Girls On Press Online Bookstore:

 www.girlsonpress.com/bookstore | Monday, September 21, 2015

-Goodbye Mister Fifteen: A Memoir will be available to purchase locally after its official release date as it is stocked at the following locations:
+Goodbye Mister Fifteen: A Memoir is available to purchase at the following locations:

 Patterson’s Drug Store | 134 S. Queen Street | Martinsburg, WV

 Martinsburg-Berkeley County Visitors & Convention Bureau | 123 E. Race Street | Martinsburg, WV